JamieB92/portfolio-project-two/README.md

  * No errors were returned when passing through the official W3C validator.
 * CSS
  * No errors were found when passing through the offficial (Jigsaw) validator.
+* JavaScript
+    * No errors were found when passing through jshint validator.
+    * I found a few warnings stating about let in the testing " 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
+    * I found a warning stating that "i is undefined" & "You might be leaking a variable (i) here" though if you remove it the qestions will not work.

  ### Lighthouse Testing